We are a family-owned RESTAURANT GROUP based in Washington D.C.

 Popal Family Restaurant Story

-From our family’s journey as Afghan refugees to building hospitality homes across Washington, DC—each concept marks a chapter.
+From their family’s journey as Afghan refugees to building hospitality homes across Washington, DC.
+Each concept marks a chapter.

 1980s